spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/improving-registration-with-gm-seg/gm-informed-mt-template-registration.rst

    cd ../mt

-Next, we run ``sct_register_multimodal`` to compute the transformation between the MT space and the PAM50 template space.
+Next, we run :ref:`sct_register_multimodal` to compute the transformation between the MT space and the PAM50 template space.

 .. code:: sh